-Reflections from Zach and his long-time COBYS caseworker, Jamila Witmer Pages 4-5.
+Reflections from Zach and his long-time COBYS caseworker, Jamila Witmer (on the next page)

 Clockwise from the upper left: Joe and Daila Boufford with their children Zachary, Zakiesha and Mason on the day of Zach's adoption.

 How did you as a couple, and as a family, cope with the exceedingly long process that at least Zach's journey in foster care and to adoption was for you?